yassinezorgui/VirtualBox-Manager/README.md

 ## Overview
 A tool to manage VirtualBox virtual machines efficiently through a user-friendly interface.

-## Requirements
-- Oracle VirtualBox
-- Operating System: Windows/Linux/MacOS
-- VirtualBox Extension Pack (recommended)

 ## Installation
 1. Install Oracle VirtualBox from the official website
+2. Add the path to VBoxManager.exe to your system paths
-2. Clone this repository
+3. Clone this repository
-3. Follow setup instructions in the documentation
+4. Pip install the missing libraries if any

 ## Usage
 1. Launch the VirtualBox Manager
 2. Select your virtual machine
 3. Use the interface to manage VM operations:
-   - Start/Stop VMs
-   - Snapshot management
-   - Resource allocation
-   - Network configuration

 ## Contributing
 Contributions are welcome!
-Please read the contributing guidelines before submitting pull requests.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+Please notify me through email after you fork! zorguimohamedyassine@gmail.com